Legal fight erupts over aged care workers - Shepparton News

 The measure is a COVID-19 safety measure but the union opposes it, saying the extra hours at a second aged care facility could be "the difference between having money for groceries or paying their rent".

-"When we have aged care workers earning $22 or $23 an hour, we shouldn't be increasing their economic hardship," union secretary Diana Samar told AAP.
+"When we have aged care workers earning $22 or $23 an hour, we shouldn't be increasing their economic hardship," union secretary Diana Asmar told AAP.

 "It's a disgrace how we treat aged care workers in this country.